All Episodes

 It's interesting.

-Passion of the Christ, I watch a couple of times A year and just cry my eyeballs out.
+Passion of the Christ, I watch a couple of times a year and just cry my eyeballs out.

 I also like the chosen series.

-I went to see they have season five that has come out in theaters.
+I went to see, they have season five that has come out in theaters.

 Really?

-But of those, only a hundred and thirty-five are under the age of eighty.
+Anyway, so there are 252 cardinals worldwide, but of those, only 135 are under the age of 80.

 Now, these eligible cardinals represent a pretty diverse global presence with electors hailing from 71 countries.